 Applications closed on July 7, 2020 at 4pm AWST.
 Successful recipients for round 3 were announced on Thursday, 19 November 2020 and are available on this page.

-The Regional Economic Development (RED) Grants is a $28.8 million (over five years) State Government initiative that invests in community driven projects to stimulate economic growth and development in regional Western Australia.
+The Regional Economic Development (RED) Grants is a $38.85 million (over seven years from 2018-19 to 2024-25) State Government initiative that invests in community driven projects to stimulate economic growth and development in regional Western Australia.
 Delivered locally by the State’s nine Regional Development Commissions, up to $100,000 is available for individual projects that promote sustainable jobs, partnerships, productivity, skills and capability, as well as stimulate new investment and industry diversification.

 The objectives of the RED Grants Program round three include: